SonicAire COO and dust safety expert Jordan Newton is interviewed in this Dust Safety Science podcast and answers the following questions:

-Facilities that have an awareness of combustible dust hazards typically address the problem manually.
-Sometimes they use a Class 2 certified vacuum, which is appropriate, but Jordan said he has seen people using a blowdown method.
+Many facilities that have an awareness of combustible dust hazards typically address the problem manually.
+Sometimes they use a Class 2 certified vacuum, which is appropriate, but Jordan said he has also seen people using a blowdown method.

 “I have even been in wood plants where I have seen people using backpack-style gas-powered, leaf blowers to blowdown dust.
 And that’s a scary place to be.
 You can eliminate that kind of stuff going on in the overhead spaces with the overhead oscillating fans.”

 Jordan pointed out that when a vacuum or blowdown method is being used, a person has to get close to the dust to dislodge it.
 This involves ladders, lifts and scaffolding.
 Employees have to come in on weekends to do cleaning (and be paid overtime) or the plant has to be shut down temporarily for cleaning.
 Regardless of how it’s done, the process is expensive, dangerous and cumbersome.

 “We are trying to help facilities eliminate (dust from) these overhead spaces,” Jordan said.
 “So that’s where the fans come into play….
 We’ve talked to a lot of folks recently who were referred by their insurance company to come talk to us because their insurers told them, clean up your dust or we’re not going to continue to cover you.”

 Jordan recommends that all facilities get into compliance by doing DHAs (Dust Hazard Analysis).
 Sweep dust off the floor, clean it off the equipment, and keep the dust out of overhead spaces.
 Too many workers have assumed that they have a clean plant, only to find out otherwise in a catastrophic manner.